ChrisWiegman/chriswiegman.com/content/posts/2016-11-13-vagrant-is-not-the-answer-for-everyone.md

 ## So what is the answer?

-As is evident with the existence of products like <a href="https://localwp.com/" target="_blank" rel="noreferrer noopener">Pressmatic</a> and <a href="https://www.mamp.info/en/" target="_blank" rel="noopener noreferrer">MAMP Pro 4</a> the issues I see are not unique.
+As is evident with the existence of products like [Pressmatic](https://localwp.com/) and [MAMP Pro 4](https://www.mamp.info/en/) the issues I see are not unique.
 For less experienced developers or folks who are trying to just run a WordPress site locally I still recommend Desktop Server as it is both reliable and easy to get running for people of all skill levels.

 For more advanced developers who are not part of a team or are working on numerous sites across a variety of environments I do recommend MAMP Pro 4 or Pressmatic both of which offer a flexibility that just isn’t&nbsp;practical in most of the Vagrant environments available for the task.
 Pressmatic, in particular, offers a very interesting approach in that it is basically a GUI put onto Docker containers which in theory could lead to nearly infinite configurations.
 The only thing it suffers from at the moment is that, at least in my experience, it is a bit too immature to be useful.